Nic30/d3-hwschematic/README.md

     "name": "port name",
     "cssClass": "node-style0", // optional string, css classes separated by space "cssStyle": "fill:red", // css style specification separated by ;
-    "connectedAsParent": true, // an optional flag that notes that this port
+    "connectedAsParent": true, // an optional flag that notes that this LPort
-                               // has no connections but it is connected as its parent port },
+                               // has no connections but it is connected as its parent LPort },
   "direction": "OUTPUT", // [d3-hwschematic specific] controlls direction marker "properties": {
     "portSide": "EAST",
     "portIndex": 0 // The order is assumed as clockwise, starting with the leftmost port on the top side.
-                   // Required only for components with "org.eclipse.elk.portConstraints": "FIXED_ORDER"
+                   // Required only for LNodes with "org.eclipse.elk.portConstraints": "FIXED_ORDER"
   },
   "children": [], // list of LPort, if the port should be collapsed rename this property to "_children" }